ibm-cloud-docs/cephaas/host_delete.md

 ```
 {: pre}

-There is no response body for a successful delete operation.
+There are no response body for a successful delete operation.
 HTTP response code 204 is returned.

 To verify that the host is deleted, list the hosts by making a `GET /hosts` call.